curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 ```

 **Explanation:**
 This program first clears the screen.
 It then declares a one-dimensional array `highScores` capable of holding 5 numeric elements.
 It populates this array with example scores.
 A `FOR` loop then iterates from index 0 to 4 (the valid range for a 5-element array), printing each score along with its position.
-The `LOCATE` and `GETY()` functions ensure each score appears on a new line.
 Finally, `SHOW` updates the screen and the program pauses before ending.

-We hope this comprehensive overview of arrays in AGEBasic helps you leverage this powerful new feature in your programs!
-Happy coding!

 ## General functions